 Janet Benton began writing early and has worked hard to give books a central place in her life.
 She grew up in a small town in Connecticut and skipped eighth grade to travel the world with her working-artist mother.
-Her family history has made her highly aware of the power of the mother-infant bond and of the need to stand up for outcasts.
 She holds an M.F.A. in English/fiction writing from the University of Massachusetts, Amherst and a B. A. in religious studies from Oberlin College.
-After working at magazines, newspapers, and publishers and teaching writing at four universities, she began The Word Studio (www.thewordstudio.us) to offer workshops and mentoring to writers.
-She's also a mother, wife, and singer.
+After working at magazines, newspapers, and publishers, running an editorial business, and teaching writing at four universities and privately, she began The Word Studio (www.thewordstudio.us) to focus on working with writers.
 Click here to read an interview with her in Publisher's Weekly, March 2017, called "Mothers of the Past: PW Talks with Janet Benton."
 She'll be pleased to answer just about any question; for a short list that might get your thinking started, see below.

 - ESSAY, "The Power of a Diary," May 16, 2017, in Read Her Like an Open Book.

 - ESSAY, "In storytelling, finding joy and understanding," Sunday Commentary section, March 19, 2017, in the Philadelphia Inquirer.

 - ESSAY, "A Feminist's Daughter Finds Love in the Kitchen," October 6, 2013: "On Mother’s Day last spring, my 10-year-old daughter listed some things she loves about having me as her mother."
 Read more in the New York Times.